sudheerkodali/Payroll_calculations-types/README.md

 1.  ### What are KRA, KPI'S?
-   KRA, KPI'S we called it has "KEY RELATED AREAS" & "KEY PERFORMANCE AREAS" with regards to this these were compared with 360degrees and points scale calculation we can get to know in the below information,
+   KRA, KPI'S we called it has "KEY RELATED AREAS" & "KEY PERFORMANCE AREAS" with regards to this, these were compared with 360degrees and points scale calculation we can get to know in the below information,

 ![](./py/image1.png)